Need Help With an Employment Law Issue?

 Employment Law Services for Employees

-If you have recently been fired, we can help you assess whether you have any potential claims.
+If you have recently been fired, we can help you assess whether you have any potential wrongful termination claims.
 This does not mean you have to bring a lawsuit.
 Very often, we help employees with potential legal claims negotiate a severance package instead of filing a suit.

 We can also help if you have trouble collecting unemployment.
 Even if you are fired for "cause," in most cases you should still be able to collect benefits.

 If you don't think you are being paid correctly, we can help with that also.
 This includes working overtime without overtime pay, working on Sunday without sunday premium pay, making less than minimum wage, or not being paid commissions or wages timely.